 White Oak is a large, slow growing tree that reaches 22-30 m tall and up to 40 m wide.
 It is commonly wider than tall and is often very long-lived.
-Flowers are drooping clusters of catkins, yellow-green in colour emerging in mid through late May.
+Flowers are drooping clusters of catkins, yellowish-green in colour emerging in mid through late May.
 Acorns are approximately 19 mm long with the cup enclosing about 1/4 of the acorn.
 The cup of the acorn has a warty scale.
 Leaves are alternate, simple and have moderate to deep sinuses and rounded lobes, although the exact shape of the leaf varies.

-Very High - songbirds, upland ground birds and small mammals eat the acorns.
-Deer browse the twigs.
+$\label{eq:Very High-songbirds} Very \ \mbox{High} - \mbox{songbirds, upland ground birds and small} \\ \mbox{mammals eat the acorns.
+Deer browse the twigs.}$